 HOME > BRIDGE LESSONS > DEFENSIVE BIDDING LESSONS

-Standard American Doubling
+Doubling in Standard American

 Doubling for takeout occurs when the opposition have opened and you as wish to enter the bidding.
 You must have a strong hand with at least 3 cards in every unbid suit, and you want partner to choose the best suit for the combined hands.